-UOIT is one of Canada's youngest universities, with a steadily growing number of alumni and close proximity to several long-established, world renowned academic institutions within the same catchment area of the Greater Toronto Area.
+UOIT is one of Canada's youngest universities, with a steadily growing number of alumni and close proximity to several long-established, world-renowned academic institutions within the same catchment area of the Greater Toronto Area.
 As a STEM focused institution with the greatest growth occurring in automotive, mechanical, manufacturing and mechatronic engineering, as well as cybersecurity and gaming, UOIT has faced challenges in attracting diverse faculty members in these areas.
-Through enhanced recruitment procedures, UOIT is achieving CRC equity targets, yet we recognize the need for continuous improvement and are firmly committed to efforts that champion and celebrate equity, diversity and inclusion within our university research community.
+Through enhanced recruitment procedures, UOIT is striving to achieve CRC equity targets.
+We recognize the need to celebrate diversity and build further awareness of our EDI goals among our research community members.
+With this in mind, we are firmly committed to efforts that champion and celebrate equity, diversity and inclusion within our university research community as a whole and within each discipline and rank.